Liang Sicheng: Works

 To spread and share his understandings and appreciation of Chinese architecture, and most importantly, to help save its diminishing building technologies, Liang published his first book, Qing Structural Regulations in 1934.
 The book was on the study of the methods and rules of Qing architecture with the 1734 Qing Architecture Regulation and several other ancient manuals as the textbook, the carpenters as teachers, and the Forbidden City in Beijing as teaching material.
 Since its publication, for more than seven decades, this book has become a standard textbook for anyone who wants to understand the essence of ancient Chinese architecture.
 Liang considered the study of Qing Structural Regulation as a stepping stone to the much more daunting task of studying the Song dynasty Yingzao Fashi (Treatise on Architectural Methods), due to the large number of specialist terms used in that manual differing substantially from the Qing dynasty architectural terminology.

 Liang's study of Yingzao Fashi spanned more than two decades, from 1940 to 1963, and the first draft of his Annotated Yingzao Fashi was completed in 1963.
 However, due to the eruption of the Cultural Revolution in China, the publication of this work was cut short.
 Liang's Annotated Yingzao Fashi was published posthumously by Tsinghua University Architecture Department's Yingzao Fashi Study Group in 1980.
 (The text occupies all of Volume 7 in his ten-volume Collected Works.)

 Liang considered the Yingzao Fashi and Qing Structural Regulations as "two grammar books of Chinese architecture."
 He wrote, "both government manuals, they are of the greatest importance for the study of the technological aspects of Chinese architecture."

-Another book, History of Chinese Architecture, was "the first thing of its kind."
+Another book, History of Chinese Architecture, was "the first thing of its kind".
 In his words, this book was "an attempt to organize the materials collected by myself and other members of the Institute during the past twelve years."
 He had divided the previous 3,500 years into six architectural periods, defined each period by references to historical and literary citations, described existing monuments of each period, and finally analyzed the architecture of each period as evidenced from a combination of painstaking library and field research.
 All of these books became the platform for later scholars to explore the principles and evolution of Chinese architecture, and are still considered classics today.

-Liang's posthumous manuscript "Chinese Architecture: A Pictorial History", written in English, edited by Wilma Fairbank (费慰梅) was published by MIT Press in 1984 and won ForeWord Magazine's Architecture "Book of the Year" Award.
+Liang's posthumous manuscript Chinese Architecture: A Pictorial History, written in English, edited by Wilma Fairbank, was published by MIT Press in 1984 and won ForeWord Magazine's Architecture "Book of the Year" Award.